kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/6_final_steps.md

 #### Martial Group
 These abilities encompass your skills in fighting with your physical body, sometimes enhanced by your spirit. fighting skills.
 Martial Skills are the following:

-**Attack Skill**: This represents your ability to strike your opponent and deal damage.
+**Strike Skill**: This represents your ability to strike your opponent and deal damage.
 This skill depends on Dexterity.
-The first time you spend XP to increase your Attack Skill, you may choose a single weapon to become proficient with.
+The first time you spend XP to increase your Strike Skill, you may choose a single weapon to become proficient with.

 **Block Skill**: This represents your ability to place an object between you and a threat.
 This skill depends on Dexterity.